 ACPS-TV may be viewed on local cable channel 71.
 While all of the ACPS-TV programs will be repeated as time allows, viewers may find many shows are archived on our YouTube channel for online viewing.

 The ACPS television station operates out of the studio at T.C.
 Williams High School.
 Training is provided at the studio to teachers and staff interested in utilizing the facilities to produce material for ACPS-TV.

 Students use the studio to produce such programming as news magazines, public service announcements, comedies and parodies.

-Each school is equipped with its own television studio, and teachers are encouraged to produce and send their shows to ACPS-TV to be shown on the channel.
-In addition to the morning news shows, schools have produced talk shows, student-created variety shows and videos of classroom projects.
+Teachers and staff are encouraged to produce and send their shows to ACPS-TV to be shown on the channel.
+Schols have produced talk shows, student-created variety shows and videos for instruction and documenting classroom projects.

 - has been online since January 15, 1999, 24 hours a day, 7 days a week, 365 days a year

 - can be accessed in every ACPS classroom and in the homes of more than 55,000 cable subscribers in the City of Alexandria

-- television production teachers use the facilities to offer lessons in accordance with state career and technical standards, allowing students to get hands-on experience
+- provides television production teachers the facilities to offer lessons in accordance with state career and technical standards, allowing students to get hands-on experience

 - offers distance learning opportunities for staff and the community